outdoorsy/interview-challenge-backend/README.md

 ```

 ## Notes
-- Running `docker-compose up` will automatically generate a database and some data to work with.
+- Running `docker-compose up` will automatically generate a postgres database and some data to work with.
 Connect and use this database.
 - Write production ready code.
 - Please make frequent, and descriptive git commits.
 - Use third-party libraries or not; your choice.